LaTeX back-end

 If the function f

-returns true, then the function fd(data,i,j,str)
+returns true, the function fd(data, i, j, str)

 will be called and must return the LaTeX string that will be placed in the cell.